|Claud M. McCall|

 Aug.
-7, 1862 – During the Civil War, skirmishes were fought near Montevallo, Ozark, Forsyth and Rocky Bluff, Missouri; near Fort Fillmore in the New Mexico Territory; at Wood’s Springs, near Dyersburg, Tennessee; and at Wolftown, Virginia, four miles south of Thoroughfare Mountain.
+7, 1862 – During the Civil War, skirmishes were fought near Montevallo, Ozark, Forsyth and Rocky Bluff in Missouri; near Fort Fillmore in the New Mexico Territory; at Wood’s Springs, near Dyersburg, Tenn.; and at Wolftown, Va., four miles south of Thoroughfare Mountain.

 Aug.
-7, 1863 – During the Civil War, skirmishes were fought near New Madrid, Missouri and at Burke’s Station, Virginia.
+7, 1863 – During the Civil War, skirmishes were fought near New Madrid, Mo. and at Burke’s Station, Va.

 Aug.
-7, 1864 – During the Civil War, skirmishes were fought at Hickory Plains and Bull Bayou, Arkansas; along the Tallahatchie River, in Mississippi; at Enterprise, Arrow Rock, Huntsville, and another along Buffalo Creek, Missouri; in Union County, Tennessee; and at Oldfields, near Moorefield, West Virginia.
+7, 1864 – During the Civil War, skirmishes were fought at Hickory Plains and Bull Bayou in Arkansas; along the Tallahatchie River, in Mississippi; at Enterprise, Arrow Rock, Huntsville, and another along Buffalo Creek, in Missouri; in Union County, Tenn.; and at Oldfields, near Moorefield, in West Virginia.

 Aug.
-7, 1864 – During the Civil War, what would prove to the be final Shenandoah Valley, Virginia Campaign began.
+7, 1864 – During the Civil War, what would prove to the be final Shenandoah Valley Campaign began in Virginia.